Table of Contents

-The Peruvian Amazon is the second-largest swath of the Amazon, behind Brazil.
+The Peruvian Amazon rainforest is the second-largest swath of the Amazon, behind Brazil.
 This huge tropical forest, located in the western region of the country, spans over 60 million hectares and accounts for more than 60% of Peru’s total land area.
 Including over 12,810 species of an exceptionally diverse array of plant and animal life, including thousands of species of trees, animals, birds, reptiles, and fish.
 Many of these species are found nowhere else on the planet.
-The Peruvian rainforest contains so much biodiversity that studies now reveal that the eco-cost of a square meter in Peru equals 6 euros (6/m2).
-This is due to the abundance of species and the intrinsic value of the land in terms of gold, oil, tree resources, and so on.

-How bad is deforestation affecting the Peruvian Amazon rainforest?
+How badly is deforestation affecting the Peruvian Amazon rainforest?

 The Peruvian Amazon is a resource-filled forest that is being plucked at an alarming rate; currently, Peru ranks 6th with the world’s highest primary forest loss, with a recent spike in deforestation claiming over 200,000 hectares of healthy rainforest land in 2020, in comparison to 2017–2019, which saw around 150,000 hectares deforested yearly.
 So far, Peru has lost more than 26,000 square kilometers of rainforest since 2001, an area bigger than the size of Ecuador.